surveyjs/survey-analytics/docs/set-up-table-view-knockout-jquery.md

 </body>
 ```

-To render the table view in the page element, call the `render(containerId)` method on the Tabulator instance you created previously:
+To render the Table View in the page element, call the `render(containerId)` method on the Tabulator instance you created previously:

 ```js
 document.addEventListener("DOMContentLoaded", function() {